How to Check for Outdated Plugins

-Mozilla started the plugin check program to help users keep their plugins up to date.
+Mozilla started the plugin check program to help users keep their plugins up to date on Firefox.
 Outdated plugins are a major source of security and stability risk for web users.

 Firefox 3.6.7 fixes critical issues in 3.6.6